-This web side allows the UART0 in the M5223X to be set.
-I won't discuss this in any detail here because the serial interface is the topic of a later tutorial, where we will see that the UART can also be fully simulated on the PC.
+This web side allows the UART1 in the NE64 to be set.
+I won't discuss this in any detail here because the serial interface is the topic of a later tutorial.
+It is however worth just mentioning that the UART in the NE64 is a little simple and can not actually be set to all values on the page - we'll ignore this detail for the time being...